movalex/BMD_requests/README.md

 4. Three dots buttons in the window corners that do nothing (Inspector, Nodes window).
 If the menu is empty, the button should not appear https://cl.ly/a3f3ab9e9c55

 5. On-screen view controls are hidden behind context menus, this triples the amount of clicks.
-We need DoD, lock view, show normalized buttons.
-Also show only selected tool button in Splines and Keyframes.
+We need DoD, lock view, show normalized, Gain/Gamma buttons.
+Also `show only selected tool` button in Splines and Keyframes.

 6. Oddly enough some buttons remained text only, such as `HQ`, `MB`, `Some`.
 We need an option for text-only Toolbar buttons, like in Fu9 (or both, icon with text)